Ducky ISA

 To build an application, you might need to install base Ducky libraries - see ....

-Following examples assume you have installed the toolchain and necessary libraries, and the whole toolchain lives happily under /opt/ducky
+Following examples assume you have installed the toolchain and necessary libraries, and the whole toolchain lives happily under /opt/ducky which would be represented by $DUCKY_ROOT variable in the examples.

 Distribution packages

-.
+All examples assume you have updated your $PATH environmental variable to include /opt/ducky/bin.
 Otherwise, calling tools by their full paths would be necessary.

 C/C++